 Adjectives add a little more colour to any language, but there is a certain word order you have to respect when you are using multiple adjectives to talk about the same noun.
 You could say, for example, that you have a big brown book.
 ‘Big’ and ‘brown’ are two adjectives and you need to put them in the correct order.

-On this page, you have a detailed overview of the word order you need to respect when you are using more than one adjective to talk about the same noun and you will also find some examples.
+On this page, you have a detailed overview of the word order you need to respect when you are using more than one adjective to talk about the same noun and there are also some examples.

 Adjectives word order

-When you have multiple adjectives to talk about the same noun, this is the word order you need to respect:
+When you have multiple adjectives to talk about the same noun, there is a word order you need to respect:

 - Purpose or goal